ACCESS-NRI/intake-dataframe-catalog/CONTRIBUTING.rst

 #.
 Go to https://github.com/ACCESS-NRI/intake-dataframe-catalog

 #.
-Click on "Create new release" on the right-hand side of the screen
+Click on "Releases/Draft new release" on the right-hand side of the screen

 #.
 Enter the new version (vX.X.X) as the tag and release title.
 Add a brief description of the release.